AlfonsoSargiotto/nan-techtest-Sargiotto/README.md

   - Keys explanation:
-     -Title: The name of the card.
+    - Title: The name of the card.
-     -Description: Short description of the card.
+    - Description: Short description of the card.
-     -Type: The type of card.
+    - Type: The type of card.
 It will set a label (task, issue, bug).
 Required key.
-Can be Null
+Can  be Null.
-     -Category: This indicates the list where the card will be appended.
-Required key.Can be Null
+    - Category: This indicates the list where the card will be appended.
+Required key.Can be Null.